-Dr Wood was also contracted by Leighton Contractors Pty Ltd to undertake the position of Site Environmental Representative for the Macarthur Wind Farm Project.
-This role involved ensuring all requirements of the Environmental Management Plan (EMP) were implemented and that construction activities complied with the EMP and Planning Permit conditions.
+Dr. Wood was also contracted by Leighton Contractors Pty Ltd to undertake the position of Site Environmental Representative for the Macarthur Wind Farm Project.
+This role involved ensuring all requirements of the Environmental Management Plan (EMP) were implemented and those construction activities complied with the EMP and Planning Permit conditions.
 Liaison with government departments such as the Department of Planning and Community Development (DPCD), Department of Sustainability and Environment (DSE) and Local Council was extensive, particularly in the preparation and submission of Planning Permit applications.
-Dr Wood was actively involved in modifications to the wind farm layout which provided opportunities to reduce the impact on the environment, particularly through avoiding areas of native vegetation and reducing the extent of vegetation loss.
+Dr. Wood was actively involved in modifications to the wind farm layout which provided opportunities to reduce the impact on the environment, particularly through avoiding areas of native vegetation and reducing the extent of vegetation loss.

 AERS was commissioned by Padbury Amber Civil Contractors Pty Ltd to oversee environmental management during construction of the Hamilton-Grampians Pipeline Project.
-This involved ensuring compliance with the Environmental Management Plan, minimising the impact on areas of native vegetation and fauna habitat, undertaking surveys for and salvaging Striped Legless Lizards in close proximity to construction activities, and undertaking Vegetation Quality Assessments for sections of the pipeline.
+This involved ensuring compliance with the Environmental Management Plan,

 AERS has similarly been involved with the replacement of water pipeline near Port Campbell, managing on-site environmental responsibilities and ensuring compliance with environmental management plans.

 AERS has undertaken annual surveys of the Koala population within Mt Eccles National Park since 2003 and biannual assessments of Manna Gum condition since 2004.
 This is a long-term monitoring program to assess the effectiveness of population control of Koalas via fertility suppression and to assess any improvements in habitat condition following a decline in the Koala population.
-Research has also been undertaken to monitor the health and movements of Koalas via radio telemetry that have either been sterilised or translocated from the National Park.
+Research has also been undertaken to monitor the health and movements of Koalas via radio telemetry that

 Surveys of small mammals have been undertaken within the Grampians National Park as part of Victoria's Adaptive Fox Management Program.
 This project involved surveying small mammals via trapping before and after an extensive fox control program within the National Park to evaluate the effectiveness of fox control in reducing predation on wildlife.

-Bird and bat surveys have been undertaken at a number of wind farm sites to monitor changes in activity and utilisation of the sites before and after construction of wind farms.
-Bat monitoring has involved the use of Anabat detectors to record echo locations calls from which the species is identified.
+Bird and bat surveys have been undertaken at a number of wind farm sites to monitor changes in activity and

-AERS has undertaken several projects to capture Kangaroos and Wallabies using a tranquilliser gun for various research, fertility control or translocation programs undertaken by DSE, Parks Victoria, Melbourne Water, Portland Aluminium and University Post Graduate students.
+AERS has undertaken several projects to capture Kangaroos and Wallabies using a

 AERS was commissioned by Beach Energy Pty Ltd to undertake a Vegetation Quality Assessment (Habitat Hectare and Net Gain Assessment) in areas of native vegetation where a seismic exploration survey to identify potential hydrocarbon reserves was proposed.
 Targeted surveys for rare and threatened flora species were also conducted.